anjanadevanand/toyWGN/README.md

 ### Tradeoffs

 Hadley recommends using the S3 object system if there isn't a strong case to use S4 or R6.
-Advantage is that it is simpler, and there are known approaches to overcoming shortcomings.
+Advantage is that it is simpler, and there are known approaches to overcome shortcomings.

 #### S4 vs. S3
 - Main difference is that S4 is stricter.